licitdev/docs/configuration/data-model.md

 ### Why We Use Relational Data Models

 As shown from the previous section, you want to make sure that every single data point is unique.
 This is where the _relational_ part of relational data models comes into play.
 To avoid data redundancy, it is always best practice to _normalize your data model_, which is the technical term used to describe designing a data model so that there is no duplicate information stored _at all_.
+Instead of storing all information needed in a given situation in one table, like we saw when mixing up blog and author information above, database normalization is the process of splitting up this information across tables and relationally linking it all together.

 There is a lot to learn to master database normalization and a thorough education in the practice goes beyond the scope of this document.
 There are plenty of resources to learn about it online.
 However, to provide one simple example by improving the example `blogs` data table provided in the previous [Avoid Data Redundancy](#avoid-data-redundancy) section: